 A puppy’s small piddle spot is nothing compared to cat spraying or a full-grown labrador losing it on your carpet.
 Adult animals urine smells, and there is usually a lot of it.
 Cats and dogs both (but definitely cats) like to mark their territory.
 Your cat can be completely housebroken and still, out of the blue, decide to mark a spot on the carpet.
 Enzyme sprays help but cannot completely eliminate the odor.

-Hot water extraction is considered the best treatment for removing pet urine from carpet.
-A professional carpet cleaning company has the equipment to do a hot water extraction and clean your carpet all the way to the padding underneath.
+Hot water extraction is considered the best treatment for removing pet urine from the carpet.
+A professional carpet cleaning company has the equipment to do hot water extraction and clean your carpet all the way to the padding underneath.

 For homeowners living near Bristol IN, call Spectrum Carpet & Upholstery Company for pet urine removal.
 Our carpet cleaning service technicians are certified and trained, each with over 20 years of experience.